The state of Delaware provides several veteran benefits. This page explains them.

 Delaware State Veterans Home

-The Delaware Veterans Home is open to veterans who were Delaware residents for at least three years prior to application, had at least 180 days active duty, were reserve/guard members eligible for retirement pay at 60, and require a nursing home level of care.
+The Delaware Veterans Home in Milford is open to veterans who were Delaware residents for at least three years prior to application, had at least 180 days active duty, were reserve/guard members eligible for retirement pay at 60, and require a nursing home level of care.

 Delaware Veteran Financial Benefits